 John Innes Centre

-Favourite thing to do in science I love finding out new things and fitting them in to existing models of how things work.
+Favourite thing to do in my job I love finding out new things and fitting them in to existing models of how things work.
 I think that’s something all scientists share.

 I study a microorganism that infects, and totally destroys, potato and tomato plants.